 FAQ about Gluten-Free Sourdough Starters

 Yes!
-Personally, I like the combination of sorghum flour and buckwheat flour but be aware buckwheat can be overpowering for some.
+I like the combination of sorghum flour and superfine brown rice flour.

 Your sourdough starter will be okay.
-If you miss a feeding or two, make sure you can feed it at your most convenient time.
+If you miss a feeding or two, make sure you can feed it at your earliest convenience.
 Once you store it in the fridge, a feeding every 7-10 days is plenty.
-Remember, the feeding schedule is not set in stone.

 📖 Recipe